 Like many other marketers, you're probably putting a lot of emphasis on social networks, search engines, and other avenues to reach your prospects.
 But despite all the buzz about modern digital marketing strategies, it's imperative to ensure that you aren't overlooking one of the oldest and yet most effective marketing channels – email marketing.

 There's a common misconception that email marketing isn't as effective as it used to be.
 Some marketers believe that today's email recipients ignore their messages more often than they open them.
 And that makes sense, considering there are lots of spam and low-value content popping up in people's emails, but this is not completely true.

 Email marketing has, is, and will continue to be an effective digital marketing tool.
-In fact, email ranks third as the most influential information source for B2B audience, coming only after niche-specific experts and colleague recommendation.
+In fact, email ranks third as the most influential information source for B2B audience, coming only after niche-specific experts and colleague recommendations.
 That said, if you haven't been using email marketing as part of your overall digital marketing strategies, it's time to start.

 According to a Statista report, the total number of global email users was 3.9 billion in 2019, and projections show it will rise to 4.48 billion users in 2024.
 It further shows that about 281 billion emails were sent and received globally every other day in 2018 and that the number will increase to more than 347 billion daily emails in 2023.